rbrynteson/theargylemvp/_posts/2020-07-08-teams-toolkit.md

 Now you can hit the Update button.
 We now want to side-load this into our Teams client.
 To accomplish that, we need to browse to the location of our project.
 When we hit the Update button, under the hood the a development.zip file has been created in the .publish folder.

 <img src="https://theargylemvp.com/assets/images/07.08.2020.20.png" />

+IMPORTANT!
+This development.zip file is your local copy of your configuration.
+If you delete it, then you just deleted your App Manifest.
+Don't do that!

 We go back to our Teams client and click on the Apps in the lower left corner.
 Choose Upload a Custom App and browser to the folder where the development.zip file is located.
 And click Add to a team